What are sinuses?

 - A general feeling of fullness of the face.

 The transition to chronic sinusitis occurs when a patient has continuous symptoms for more than three months.
 The sinuses may become narrowed or closed completely due to chronic infection and inflammation.
-Ongoing allergies and environmental irritants (eg: cigarette smoke) may be a causative factor.
+Ongoing allergies and environmental irritants (eg: cigarette smoke) may be a cause.

-- Examination of the nasal cavity and sinus openings with an endoscope (a small, thin telescope which enables the structures to be viewed through the telescope or on a television monitor).
+- Examination of the nasal cavity and sinus openings with an endoscope (a small, thin telescope which enables the structures to be viewed through the telescope or on a TV monitor).

 - CT scan (specialised X-ray imaging that allows a cross-sectional view of the sinuses to be seen).